mr-teslaa/sentiment-analysis-api/README.md

 # Sentiment Analysis API

 The Sentiment Analysis API is a Flask-based API that provides sentiment analysis functionality using a pre-trained model.
-The API allows users to send a text query and receive the predicted sentiment as a response.
-We need you use larger model for more accurate result.
+The API allows users to send a text query and receive the predicted sentiment as a response. **We need to use larger model for more accurate result**.

 I am using FLASK web framework to build this API.
 #### FLASK